outscale/omi-packer/README.md

  * ubuntu2204 (Ubuntu 22.04)
  * debian11 (Debian 11)
  * arch (ArchLinux)
+ * alma9 (AlmaLinux 9)

-**Beware:** CSP images (rhel9scp) requires edition of ./files/cloudinit-specific/05_rhel7.cfg or ./files/cloudinit-specific/05_rhel8.cfg to set a proper RedHat Satellite Server owned and configured by the customer itself.
+**Beware:** CSP images (rhel9scp) requires edition of ./files/cloudinit-specific/05_rhel9.cfg to set a proper RedHat Satellite Server owned and configured by the customer itself.
 Failing to do so will result in a violation of Outscale Terms and Conditions.

 ### Windows